Are you wondering how to navigate the Google Workspace pricing plans?

 - Google will provide you with unlimited storage space based on your specific needs.

 - The standard support offered for the first three plans gets upgraded to Enhanced Support.

 - You get advanced enterprise controls to help with data loss prevention and extra security.

 - You can set rules for managing devices.

 Google Workspace Features

 It’s helpful to get a bird’s eye view of what’s generally involved with a Google Workspace account.

 If you can understand some of the features that go beyond setting up a professional email account for you and/or your employees, then it’s easier to comprehend the overall benefits of paying for the Google Workspace plan that includes your preferred feature details.

-Similar to the G Suite features offered prior to the Google Workspace rebranding project, you get much more than business email.
+Like the G Suite features offered before the Google Workspace rebranding project, you get much more than a business email.
 Here’s a list of some of the other included features and programs:

 Security features include Work Insights, Vault, Endpoint, and Admin.